imixs/imixs-docker/exim4/README.md

 	...exim4 IP address .. relay not permitted...

+# Kubernetes

+In the yaml file *kubernetes.yaml* you can find an example how to deploy the container as a StatefulSet into a Kubernetes cluster.
+In this example an external data volume for the exim4 spool database is added.
+You may customize this example to your own needs.

 # Contribute

 The source is available on [Github](https://github.com/imixs/imixs-docker).
 Please [report any issues](https://github.com/imixs/imixs-docker/issues).

 To build the image from the Dockerfile run: